-In the center of town, an artist’s haven.
+In the center of town is an artist’s haven.
 Studios, charming boutiques, and quirky architecture line the streets.
 There is a bit of something for everyone here.
-So when my mind starts to drift away and crave an escape, I’m always pulled towards this part of California.
-Since it has been almost four years since the last guide, I thought it was time to write a new guide with my favorites.
+So when my mind starts to drift away and crave an escape, I’m always pulled towards this part of Northern California.
+Since it has been almost four years since the last guide, I thought it was time to write a new travel guide with my favorites.
 You’ll want to pack a few layers for your trip, plan on traveling slow, and get intentional with your time outdoors.

 A Weekend Guide to Mendocino, California

-Best Hotels in Mendocino, California
+The Best Hotels in Mendocino, California

 Glendeven Inn & Lodge

 This is one of those hidden gems right before you get into Mendocino.
 The adults-only hotel sits on a property with ocean views and llamas roam freely.
 Every morning a hotel breakfast is delivered right to your room!

-- Brewery Gulch Inn
+Brewery Gulch Inn

-- For an upscale stay near the town of Mendocino, Brewery Gulch Inn is it.
+For an upscale stay near the town of Mendocino, Brewery Gulch Inn is it.
 This small, boutique hotel has 10 rooms, each carefully decorated and outfitted with cozy furnishings.
 I love that the hotel is set back off the highway, so you feel very secluded and in nature.

 Little River Inn

-- For those who want a bigger, family-friendly hotel, The Little River Inn has stunning and spacious rooms.
+For those who want a bigger, family-friendly hotel, The Little River Inn has stunning and spacious rooms.
 A bit further from town but close enough, this iconic Mendocino hotel has been here for a long time.
 I love how much light each of the rooms gets!

 Mendocino Grove Glamping

 One of my favorite experiences I’ve done in Northern California was glamping at Mendocino Grove.
 These luxurious tents are adorable!
 Clean communal bathrooms and nightly dinners (extra), makes it feel like camping without the fuss.

 Browse more Mendocino hotels here: